Exploring AI at a Mile High

 Software took it on the chin.
 The iShares Expanded Tech-Software ETF, which is a decent shorthand for “public software,” finished down about 5%.

 One of the week’s loudest moments came from Amazon.
-The stock closed down about 4.6% Thursday.
+The stock closed down about 4.6% Thursday, and by midday Friday it was down another 9%.
 The news hook: Amazon is signaling a massive new investment cycle tied to AI infrastructure.
 The company is planning $200 billion in 2026 capital spending, and investors recoiled at the scale and timing.

 Put those together and you get the mood: the AI era is arriving with both promise and peril.
 (Yes, we have blue sky thinking and blue ocean strategies, but someone is going to have to pay some pretty outrageous bills.)